Echinacea pallida Pale Purple Coneflower Seed & Potted Plants

 Sun to Light Shade | June | Light to Dark Pink | 24 to 36 Inches | Dry to Average | 12 to 18 Inches | Perennial |

-click on picture for larger images.
+click for additional photo click on photo for larger images.
+Photos by cj

-pallida (Pale Purple Coneflower) potted plants available,
+pallida (Pale Purple Coneflower) potted plants

-For other flowers visit the wildflower
+For other native wildflowers visit the

-seed list , to order copy the orderform
+to order copy and mail the

 or

-email questions, comments, and orders to john@easywildflowers.com
+email questions, comments, and orders to

-| Echinacea pallida
+Echinacea pallida

 seeds Pale purple Coneflower seed |